nf-core/website/markdown/developers/modules.md

 > 🛈 For docker/singularity, setting the environment variable `TMPDIR=~` is an example of a location the containers can mount (you can change this as you prefer).
 If you get test failures such as with Nextflow errors that end in `work doesn't exist in container`, check your container can mount your `TMPDIR`.
 >
 > :warning: if you have a module named `build` this can conflict with some pytest internal behaviour.
-This results in no tests being run (i.e. recieving a message of `collected 0 items`).
+This results in no tests being run (i.e. receiving a message of `collected 0 items`).
 In this case rename the `tests/<module>/build` directory to `tests/<module>/build_test`, and update the corresponding `test.yml` accordingly.
-An example can be seen with the [`bowtie2/build` module tests](https://github.com/nf-core/modules/tree/master/tests/modules/bowtie2/build_test).
+An example can be seen with the [`bowtie2/build` module tests](https://github.com/nf-core/modules/tree/master/tests/modules/nf-core/bowtie2/build_test).

 ### Uploading to `nf-core/modules`